 If your child is absent from school, we would expect you to do the following:

-• Telephone or email the school to inform us about the absence before 9am and the reason
+• Telephone or email the school to inform us about the absence before 9.30am and the reason why.

-• Provide a written note as and when the child returns to school so that we can keep it on
+• Provide a medical/doctors note if requested by the school so that we can keep it on record.

 Types of absence